wombleton/gitlaw-nz/acts/A/Aquaculture Reform (Repeals and Transitional Provisions) Act 2004.md

 ##### Notification

-##### 3

-*   Within 2 months after the commencement of the [Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011][117], the consent holder shall provide Maritime New Zealand (hereinafter referred to as "MNZ") and Land Information New Zealand with written notice of the details of the marine farm authorised by this resource consent, including its geographic location and details of navigation lighting and marking.
+*   3 Within 2 months after the commencement of the Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011, the consent holder shall provide Maritime New Zealand (hereinafter referred to as "MNZ") and Land Information New Zealand with written notice of the details of the marine farm authorised by this resource consent, including its geographic location and details of navigation lighting and marking.

-##### 4

-*   Within 2 months after the commencement of the [Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011][117], the consent holder shall provide the Waikato Regional Council with a structures plan showing the details of the existing marine farming structures within the space authorised by this resource consent, and details of navigation lighting and marking.
+*   4 Within 2 months after the commencement of the Aquaculture Reform (Repeals and Transitional Provisions) Amendment Act 2011, the consent holder shall provide the Waikato Regional Council with a structures plan showing the details of the existing marine farming structures within the space authorised by this resource consent, and details of navigation lighting and marking.

 ##### Boundary definition

-##### 5

-*   The consent holder shall, if requested by the Waikato Regional Council in writing, provide the following:
+*   5 The consent holder shall, if requested by the Waikato Regional Council in writing, provide the following:

     *   (a) a survey plan prepared in accordance with the Rules for Cadastral Survey 2010 promulgated by the Surveyor-General that defines the boundary of the marine farm and/or